xiejinglei/ve280/labs/lab2/README.md

    The function should not change the structure of the original cord in any way, while also maximizing sharing between the old cord and the new cord and only allocating a new node when it is impossible to use the entire string represented by an existing cord.

-   Here are some examples, where we have R as the cord representing `"totallyefficient"` as defined in function 4.
+   Here are some examples, where we have R as the cord representing `"totallyefficient"` as defined in function 4 example.

    - After running `cord_t R3 = cord_sub(R, 1, 16);`